 The US Treasury has imposed sanctions on 19 Russians who it accuses of involvement in interference in the 2016 US presidential race and other "ongoing nefarious attacks".

 Four select committees formed by UK members of parliament have called for a new Clean Air Act to tackle the UK’s air pollution problem, which they said could provoke half a million more early deaths after Brexit if left undealt with.

-Sentiment among US homebuilders remained strong in February, according to data released on Thursday.
+Sentiment among US housebuilders remained strong in March, according to data released on Thursday.

-The number of Americans filing for unemployment benefits rose as expected last week, according to data released by the Labor Department.
+The number of Americans filing for unemployment benefits declined in line with expectations last week, according to data released by the Labor Department on Thursday.

-Manufacturing conditions in the Philadelphia region unexpectedly improved in February, with firms optimistic about the prospects for the next six months, according to a survey out on Thursday.
+Manufacturing conditions in the Philadelphia region deteriorated a little more than expected in March, according to a survey out on Thursday.